 - Fully adjustable locking pivot head.

-Sturdy, well-made, and sleek, this stainless steel and UV stabilized high-density polyethylene board is built to last for years and years.
+Sturdy, well-made, and sleek, this stainless steel and UV-stabilized marine grade polymer is built to last for years and years.
 It’s designed to fit inside any standard rod holder and features a locking mechanism to keep the entire board securely in place.

-The stainless-steel tube assembly measures about 13”, which is generally a good height to cut bait, chum, and fillet fish.
+The stainless-steel tube fits into any rod holder and is ideal for cutting bait, chum, and filleting fish.
+It’s also compatible with other Deep Blue accessories like a reel filler and a food serving tray.
 The board won’t absorb fishy odors, so you can also use it for prepping other food.

 A swivel attached at the top allows you to level, tilt, and adjust the angle of the table.
-The swivel locks in place, but even when locked the tightest position it will tilt if you lean on it.
+The 360-degree swivel lets you rotate the table in any direction, or fold it flat for storage.

-Several side channels and a slotted back makes washing down a breeze, while three built-in knife holsters can accommodate a variety of fillet knife sizes.
+Cut corners in the back makes cleanup a breeze, while a built-in knife holster strap can accommodate a variety of fillet knife sizes.
 A pliers storage slot is also included.